NEXT UP ON this.

 According to Professor Nicole Rinehart from Deakin University’s School of Psychology, falling behind isn’t a character flaw, sometimes it happens for reasons beyond our control.
 ‘We will all fall behind at some stage – it’s life.
 It’s how we get up and move forward that is important,’ Prof. Rinehart says.
-If you find deadlines looming and really don’t know how you’re going to manage, she suggests reaching out to those around to re-negotiate timelines if possible.
+If you find deadlines looming and really don’t know how you’re going to manage, she suggests reaching out to re-negotiate timelines if possible.
 ‘Taking some control of the situation helps students to put one foot in front of the other,’ she adds.

 'We will all fall behind at some stage – it’s life.
-It’s how we get up and move forward that is important'
+It’s how we get up and move forward that is important.'

 Professor Nicole Rinehart,